 CDC42EP5 (CDC42 Effector Protein (Rho GTPase Binding) 5) is a Protein Coding gene.
-Diseases associated with CDC42EP5 include quadriplegia.
-Among its related pathways are ERK Signaling and Actin Nucleation by ARP-WASP Complex.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include GTP-Rho binding.
 An important paralog of this gene is CDC42EP1.

 UniProtKB/Swiss-Prot for CDC42EP5 Gene